pebblecode/pebblecode.github.io/index.md

 permalink: /

 ## Hero Content
-hero-title: Innovate like a startup
+hero-title: Innovate like a start-up
 hero-subtitle: We help businesses propel their digital capability and enable innovation.

 ## Main background image